Cover image

 Last updated: June 25, 2025

-Image by AI on Dall-E
+Image by AI on Google AI Studio

 For quite a while owning a 3d printer was my dream.
-I started monitoring the technology when it first emerged (around 201x or so), and back in the days there were lots of options to assembly a custom printer.
+I started monitoring the technology when it first emerged (around year 2000 or so), and back in the days there were lots of options to assembly a custom printer.
 Only later commercial printers started to appear, and I wanted to have one, but I never had the courage to make a commitment.
 But eventually I started saving money, and little by little I've decided the time has come.

 Originally I planned to maybe start a business with 3d printing, but after watching a video or two, I've quickly realized: in order to become profitable, I need a whole printing farm with dozens of printers.
 I didn't have neither the space nor the money to invest that big, so I quickly abandoned the idea.